adap/flower/doc/source/contributor-how-to-release-flower.rst

 1. Update the ``changelog.md`` section header ``Unreleased`` to contain the version number and date for the release you are building.
 Create a pull request with the change.
 2. Tag the release commit with the version number as soon as the PR is merged: ``git tag v0.12.3``, then ``git push --tags``
-3. Build the release with ``./dev/build.sh``, then publish it with ``./dev/publish.sh``
-4. Create an entry in GitHub releases with the release notes for the previously tagged commit and attach the build artifacts (:code:`.whl` and :code:`.tar.gz`).

 After the release
 -----------------